MarlonTancredo/MarlonTancredo/README.md

 ## Hello World!

-I'm Daks Marlon Tancredo and an EU citizen, Brazilian 🇧🇷 and Italian 🇮🇹, currently I'm a in London 🇬🇧, passionate about solving problems with technology and creating different solutions.
+I'm Daks Marlon Tancredo and an EU citizen, Brazilian 🇧🇷 and Italian 🇮🇹, currently I'm in London 🇬🇧, passionate about solving problems with technology and creating different solutions.

 - 🔭 I’m a Front-end developer.
 - 💻 I love learn new code skills.